The Pharmacist's Guide to Oral Diabetes Drugs

 I hope that you all get as much out of reading this post as I did.
 Thanks Cara!

-From the 1950s to the 1990s, there were only two classes of oral medications used to lower blood sugar (sulfonylureas and biguanides).
+From the 1950s to the 1990s, there were only two classes of oral medications used to lower blood sugar: sulfonylureas and biguanides.
 Think about that.
-There was almost no development in this area for 4 decades.
+There was almost no development in this area for four decades!

-But as the prevalence of Type 2 Diabetes Mellitus (T2DM) began increasing, there was a corresponding increase in the types of oral glucose-lowering medications.
+But as the prevalence of type 2 diabetes mellitus (T2DM) began increasing, there was a corresponding increase in the types of oral glucose-lowering medications available.

 It's really a classic supply/demand curve.